sauer-adrian/DailyTab/README.md

 -   Requires an active internet connection to fetch the daily text and background images.
 -   If fetching fails, a fallback message is displayed.
+-   Clicked links redirect to https://wol.jw.org/ and show data there instead of opening a popup.

 ----------